lemotdesign/one-click-hugo-cms/site/content/articles/home-under-termite-attack-in-brisbanes-south.md

 ---
 title: Home Under Termite Attack in Brisbane's South
 date: 2025-02-07T09:26:28.322Z
-description: a
+description: >-
+  Is Your Gold Coast Home Safe from Termites?

+  Termites are a constant threat in the Gold Coast's warm climate, as demonstrated by a recent large-scale infestation in Sunnybank on Brisbane's South.
+At Conquer Termites, we’ve seen how quickly termites can invade homes, even bypassing management systems to cause significant damage.

+  From active termites spreading through a shed and subfloor to a hidden nest discovered inside a tree, this case highlights why no home is completely termite-proof.
+Regular inspections by professionals are crucial for early detection and effective treatment, preventing costly repairs and protecting your biggest asset.
+image: img/termite-damage-on-wall-3-.png
 ---
 **Sunnybank Home Overrun by Termites: A Stark Reminder for Annual Inspections**

-Termites can infiltrate even the most well-maintained homes, as evidenced by a severe infestation recently uncovered by our senior technician Ben in Sunnybank, located in Brisbane’s south.
+Termites can infiltrate even the most well-maintained homes, as evidenced by a severe infestation recently uncovered by one of our senior technicians, Ben, in Sunnybank, located in Brisbane’s south.
 This alarming case demonstrates why annual inspections are essential, even for homes with termite management systems in place.

 - - -